So you’re looking to earn extra money online.

-In a high-level here’s how to capture email leads:
+On a high-level, here’s how to capture email leads:

 Write valuable content and offer a content upgrade (lead magnet.)
 Guest post on popular blogs in your niche and include a link to your landing page in your bio.

-Don’t focus only on the numbers, focus on engagement.
-It’s better to have 1000 true fans than 100,000 fans who barely interact with you.
+Don’t focus only on the numbers; focus on engagement.
+It’s better to have 1000 loyal fans than 100,000 fans who barely interact with you.

-After having steady traffic, a few hundred email subscribers, you’re now ready to moentize your blog.
+After having steady traffic, a few hundred email subscribers, you’re now ready to monetize your blog.

 Here are some of the most effective ways to do so: